zakir300408/Model_free_control_for_MSRs/README.md

 # Model-Free Closed-Loop Control of Magnetic Soft Robots via Reinforcement Learning and Ensemble Neural Networks

-This repository contains the code and data for the paper **"Model-Free Closed-Loop Control of Magnetic Soft Robots via Reinforcement Learning and Ensemble Neural Networks."**
+This repository contains the code:

 ## Authors